Reminder: Abuse doesn't always happen at a high volume.

 What is emotional abuse?

-Well, domestic violence experts actually even have a name for it — they call it “quiet abuse.”
+Well, domestic violence experts even have a name for it — they call it “quiet abuse.”
 Quiet abuse is verbal abuse that happens at regular talking levels or abuse that happens via silence.
 But would you be able to recognize the signs of emotional abuse like this?

-Believe it or not, quiet abuse is actually pretty common, even among people who aren’t coupled up.
-In fact, you may have even witnessed it with friends, colleagues, or family members.
-Here are 7 signs of emotional abuse you might have experienced in the past:
+Believe it or not, quiet abuse is pretty common, even among people who aren’t coupled up.
+You may have even witnessed it with friends, colleagues, or family members.

-1. He says mean jokes that dig at your self-esteem.
+1. He says mean jokes that dig at your self-esteem

 Only to brush off any complaints you have with suggestions that you’re “too sensitive” and that it’s “just a joke.”
 This can be a form of verbal abuse seen in both relationships and offices, and it can seriously impact the way you feel about yourself.
 Don’t just brush it off if what it’s doing is seriously upsetting you.

-2. He insults you at a normal noise level.
+2. He insults you at a normal noise level

 Blatant insults said at a normal noise level are also forms of emotional abuse.
 You know how you have that one friend who keeps telling you that you’re the “fat chick” of the group?
 Or how you once had a boss who insisted that you were “useless” at meetings?
 Yes, this is quiet abuse if it’s done at talking levels of noise.

-3. He guilt-trips you.
+3. He guilt-trips you

 This is a method people use to disempower people or make them feel unloved.
 If this happens in a relationship, you’re being abused and disrespected.

-6. You regularly are told that you're "too sensitive."
+6. You are regularly told that you're "too sensitive"

-I personally can tell you that people who say this tend to be the ones who have abusive natures.
+I can tell you that people who say this tend to be the ones who have abusive natures.
 If your partner regularly tells you to "chill out" and that you're "so sensitive" whenever you broach the subject of the way they treat you, you're probably dealing with silent abuse.

 What makes silent abuse so terrible when compared to overt abuse is that we often are socialized to feel as if we may be overreacting to silent abuse.
 After all, we’re usually taught that shouting is bad, but “talking things out” isn’t.
-As a result, silent abuse is harder to pinpoint and also fight back at than its louder counterpart.
+As a result, silent abuse is harder to pinpoint and fight back at than its louder counterpart.

 We register yelling as a direct attack as us naturally.
 But when we deal with silent abuse, we often will jump to the conclusion that we are in the wrong for asserting ourselves, or that we did something wrong.
 This is why you may feel guilty trying to bring up the way that you feel against a partner who uses silent abuse against you, too.